GlendyT/Prueba-Tecnica-ImProgress/README.md

 # Improgress

-A Next.js application for employee performance tracking and visualization with interactive charts and data management.
+A Next.js dashboard for employee performance tracking and visualization with interactive charts and data management.

 ## Prerequisites